 Author: John Baldwin

-Web: Commit messagediscussion
+Web: Commit message, discussion

 As NUMA-like architectures have become almost ubiqutous, even in i386 / amd64 architectures, there are potentially big performance gains to be had in enabling its supports within operating systems.
 New development aims to adapt the physical page allocator to be NUMA-aware.